 The extent of platelet aggregation was estimated quantitatively by measuring the maximum curve height above baseline level and expressed as percentage of light transmission.
-Cardiac parameters were monitored continuously and included contraction force in gram and heart rate in beats minute-1 (bpm) and expressed as percentage of basal values.
-Vascular contraction was expressed in gram and the relaxation was expressed as percentage of the decrease in the level of pre-contraction.
-The NO content was expressed in relative $[Fe(II)NO(DETC)2]$ concentrations ( $AW{ds}^{-1}$ ).
+Cardiac parameters were monitored continuously and included contraction force in gram and heart rate in beats per minute (bpm) and expressed as percentage of basal values.
+Vascular contraction was expressed in gram and the relaxation was expressed as percentage of the decrease in the level of precontraction.
+The NO content was expressed in relative [Fe(II)NO(DETC)2] concentrations ($A W{ds}^{-1}$).

-All results are expressed as mean $\pm$ SEM of n experiments, where n represents the number of rats.
+All results are expressed as mean \pm S.E.M. of n experiments, where n represents the number of rats.
 Analysis of variance and Student's unpaired t-test were used for statistical analysis.
-A P-value <0.05 was considered significant.
+P<0.05 value was considered significant.